 Ask yourself, is it grouped around nearby furniture appropriately?
 Is it at a comfortable height?
 Does it fill the space appropriately?
 Keep in mind the proportion of art to wall size and vice versa.
 Best of all: this step eliminates one a designer’s biggest pet peeves: unwanted nail holes.

 Step 4: Hang Out

-One perk of using paper mock-ups is making nail placement easy.
-You can mark each paper with the spot where the nail should be placed, and when the paper is on the wall, hammer it directly into the mark on the paper, tearing it away after.
-Then comes our favorite part!
-Hanging those glorious frames on that glorious wall.
+Now that you’re primed and ready, this final step is a breeze.
+Mark each paper with the spot where the nail should be placed, and when the paper is on the wall, hammer it directly into the mark on the paper, tearing the placeholder once your nail is in place.